Contributed by Staff of Timberline Knolls

 We think of children as innocent and pure.
 But, what about a child struggling with self-injury?
 How could something so delicate and good willingly inflict pain on itself?

-Self harm involves inflicting physical pain on one’s body.
+Self-harm involves inflicting physical pain on one’s body.
 Most often this is done by cutting, burning, or biting.
-Whether a child learns about self harm from somewhere or someone, or just has the thought one day to try it out, it can quickly become addicting.
+Whether a child learns about self-harm from somewhere, or someone, or just has the thought one day to try it out, it can quickly become addicting.
 The act meets some need that is not being met elsewhere.

 The Nature of Routine and Ritual

 What was once chaotic now feels controlled.
-The more we engage in the behavior, the deeper the pattern and ritual becomes engrained.
+The more we engage in the behavior, the deeper the pattern and ritual become ingrained.
 Thus the harder it can be to break the cycle of addiction.

-So why do young people engage in self harm?
+So why do young people engage in self-harm?
 Most often the behavior is tied to emotions.
 “When I’m depressed I don’t feel anything, but when I cut, I feel something.”
 “I can’t stand feeling anxious, but when I hurt myself the anxiety goes away.”
 “I feel a sense of relief after I cut.”
 “I feel guilty, shameful, and embarrassed, I deserve this hurt.”

 Developing a Support System

 “I hear what you are sharing, it is perfectly okay for you to feel this way, and I am here to help you get through the feeling and/or situation in a healthier, safer way.”
-Next we can help the child brainstorm and try out alternative ways of coping with the feelings.
+Next, we can help the child brainstorm and try out alternative ways of coping with the feelings.
 “Instead of cutting when you feel overwhelming anxiety, can we take deep breaths together or go for a walk?”